This feature is available for both cloud-prem deployments and SaaS customers who need to connect to on-premises or private data sources.

 1. Choose your method

-Use the comparison table above based on where your datasources are hosted.2.
+Use the comparison table above based on where your data sources are hosted.2.
 Prepare information

 Gather the required information listed in your chosen method section above.3.
 Contact Glean